-Why Raw Pumpkin Seed Butter is Healthier Than Peanut Butter
+Raw Pumpkin Seed Butter Uses & Why It’s Far Healthier Than Peanut Butter

-Pumpkin seed butter makes a much healthier replacement for peanut butter, with a richer flavor and usually a softer consistency that makes it easier to spread.
+Pumpkin seed butter is a great tasting and much healthier replacement for peanut butter, with a richer flavor and usually a softer consistency that makes it easier to spread.

-You can use delicious pumpkin seed butter wherever you’d use peanut butter.
+You can use delicious pumpkin seed butter wherever you’d use regular peanut butter.
 It tastes great on fresh rye bread and can also be added to soups and sauces for a dash of rich flavor and added nutrition.

 I’d imagine most children would be fascinated to try this green alternative to peanut butter on their sandwiches.
-You can add a little honey for a sweeter taste as well.
+You can also add a little raw honey for a sweeter taste as well.

-This is an excellent source of protein for a vegetarian food, with a good amount of the amino acid tryptophan for dealing with stress and improved sleep patterns.
+This peanut butter replacement is particularly rich in protein for a vegetarian and vegan food, with an especially high amount of the amino acid tryptophan for dealing with stress and improved sleep patterns.

 Add to all of this the beneficial fatty acid content, which can help with everything from reducing arthritis symptoms to improving your skin tone, and you have a fairly impressive list of health benefits.
 Even the best peanut butter wouldn’t come anywhere near to just how good for you pumpkin seed butter is.

-I’d encourage anyone who likes pumpkin seeds to try using a good raw, organic and sprouted pumpkin seed butter as a great tasting and far healthier alternative to peanut butter.
+I’d encourage anyone who likes pumpkin seeds to try using a good raw, organic and sprouted pumpkin seed butter like this as a great tasting and far healthier alternative to peanut butter.